ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 ???
 High level intro: the Way is a set of general behaviors that focus on how communities of people can work together.

 These aren't hard and fast rules; there's no magic way to follow the way.
-These are behaviors that the whole community needs to adapt and model over time to really see the benefits.
+These are behaviors that the whole community should adapt and model over time to really see the benefits.

 ---
 template: logorb